coleifer/peewee/docs/peewee/database.rst

    $ pip install "pymysql"

-To connect to a MySQL database, we will use :py:class:`MySQLDatabase`.
+To connect to a MySQL database, we will use :class:`MySQLDatabase`.
 After the database name, you can specify arbitrary connection parameters that will be passed back to the driver.